 You can talk with a tutor during any stage of the writing process—you don’t need to wait until you have a completed draft!
-(In fact, the best time to talk with a tutor is when you’re in the brainstorming/early planning and drafting stages of working on an assignment.)
+(In fact, the best time to talk with a tutor is when you’re in the brainstorming/early planning and drafting stages of working on any document.)

-- You can talk with a tutor about your assignment prompt, your readings, your topic ideas, a rough outline, or your thesis/main point.
+- If you’re working on a paper for a course (in any subject), you can talk with a tutor about your assignment prompt, your readings, your topic ideas, a rough outline, or your thesis/main point.
 Doing so always makes the rest of the process easier and can help you produce a better finished product than if you wait to talk with a tutor just before a paper is due.

-- You can talk with a tutor when you just have a few questions about a part of your draft–such as the introduction, when you want to know how to cite something, or when you want some help finding sources.
+- You can talk with a tutor when you just have one or two questions about a part of a draft–such as the introduction, when you want to know how to cite something, or when you want some help finding sources.

 - Of course, another great time to meet with a tutor is when you want some feedback on a completed draft–at least a day or so before you hand it in for a grade.
 We’ll help you identify ways to revise, improve, and polish your draft.

-- However, you don’t always have to spend the whole 30 minutes.
-If you just have a few questions about the assignment prompt, how to cite something, how to find a source, or how to revise a short portion of your draft, those sessions might only last 10-15 minutes.
+- Keep in mind you don’t always have to spend the whole 30 minutes.
+If you just have a few questions about an assignment prompt, how to cite something, how to find a source, or how to revise a short portion of your draft, those sessions might only last 10-15 minutes.

 - Other tutor meetings may take the full 30 minutes, such as when you want feedback on a completed draft.

-- If you want more time, you can make an appointment for 60 minutes, or you can make 2 30-minute appointments in one week.
+- If you want more time, you can make an appointment for 60 minutes, or you can make two 30-minute appointments in one week.

-All tutors have different styles, so no tutor meeting will be exactly the same.
+- All tutors have different styles, so no tutor meeting will be exactly the same.
 We want to make sure your experience is helpful for you!
-Reach out to us at firstname.lastname@example.org with any questions.
+Reach out to us at firstname.lastname@example.org with any questions or concerns.